It’s time for the Good Girl to stop running your life.

 Calls will be on seven consecutive Wednesdays at 5:30pm PT / 8:30pm ET.
 The course is entirely virtual, so you can take it from anywhere, and all calls are recorded so you can listen again (and again!)

 1. You’ll be taken to a screen that confirms your purchase and will give you instructions on what to do next.

 2. You’ll promptly receive your registration welcome email that will reiterate your instructions.

-3. We’ll get you added to the Facebook group as quickly as possible.
+3. We’ll get you added to Teachable and the Facebook group as quickly as possible.

-And, if after 30 days in the program, you don’t think it’s the right thing for her to be doing, I’ll give you a 100% full refund.
+If 7 days into the program, you don’t think it’s the right thing to be doing, I’ll give you a 100% full refund.

 Like many women, I found that many of my needs and wants (What?
 I’m even allowed to have those?) took a backseat to the needs and wants of the people I cared about.